ctftime/moderator_playbooks/README.md

  - human race
  - gender (exception: women-oriented CTFs untill the moment there'll be majority or equal amount of them)

-Most of over events will be accepted if they do not look spammy (a lot of events of same type and CTF).
+Other events will be accepted if they do not look spammy (e.g. a lot of events of same type and CTF).

-# How we determine if an event should have some weight?
+# How we determine if an event should have a weight?

  Events will not have any weight in the following cases: